 “Peugeot confirms it is studying new industrial and commercial projects with different partners as well as the financing to accompany them,” a spokesman said.

-Under their Chinese DPCA venture, Peugeot and Dongfeng jointly manufacture vehicles including the Citroen C5 mid-sized car and Peugeot 3008 minivan.
-The Peugeot family had previously indicated readiness to give up control as the company carried out initial soundings on a Dongfeng tie-up while attempting to revive talks on a deeper alliance with a reluctant General Motors.
+Discussions underway between the two companies also cover new funding for the troubled French car maker’s development, he added.
+Under their Chinese DPCA venture, Peugeot and Dongfeng jointly build vehicles, for the Chinese local market, including the Citroen C5 mid-sized car and Peugeot 3008 minivan.
+The Peugeot family has already signaled previously that it would be willing to cede control over PSA Peugeot Citroen, as the company is on full swing trying to lead initial negotiations on a deeper Dongfeng tie-up, while also using as a back-up plan the attempt to restart talks on a deeper alliance with their rather reluctant US partner, General Motors.